bugzilla/bugzilla/docs/en/rst/installing/linux.rst

 ================

-Use your distribution's package manager to install Perl, your preferred database engine (MySQL if in doubt), and a webserver (Apache if in doubt).
+Use your distribution's package manager to install Perl, your preferred database engine (MySQL or MariaDB if in doubt), and a webserver (Apache if in doubt).
 Some distributions even have a Bugzilla package, although that will vary in age.